How To Travel The World On $50 A Day by Matt Kepnes

 - You can always return

-- You don’t need luxury to enjoy the world
+- Travel is more mindset than money – you don’t need luxury to enjoy the world

-- Break down costs into achievable savings goals
+- Save intentionally – break down costs into achievable savings goals

 Logistics